otago-polytechnic-bit-courses/ID511001-programming-2/resources/github-classroom-setup.md

 ![](img/git-integration-in-visual-studio/04.PNG)

-5. Provide a project name, location and place the solution and project in the same directory.
+5. Provide a project name and location and place the solution and project in the same directory.
 Click the **Next** button.

 ![](img/git-integration-in-visual-studio/05.PNG)